 - In step 21, the AMF provides an MA PDU Session Support indicator in Registration Accept message to inform the UE whether ATSSS is supported or not.
 The UE uses this indicator to determine whether an MA PDU session related procedure can be initiated or not, as described in clause 4.22.1.

 In step 17, if the UE indicated to re-activate MA PDU Session(s) in the List Of PDU Sessions To Be Activated the AMF includes access type which the Registration Request message is received on when the AMF triggers Nsmf_PDUSession_UpdateSMContext service operation.
 The SMF only re-activates user plane resources of the access type the Registration Request message is received on.

+- In step 21, the AMF indicates to the UE whether it supports non-3GPP access path switching.

 - In step 22, if the AMF indicates that the PDU Session(s) has been released in the PDU Session Status to the UE in Registration Accept message, the UE removes locally any internal resources related to the MA PDU Session(s) that are not marked as established.